 This includes the instinct to consume grass, which is believed to have been passed down through generations.
 Grass consumption could fulfil certain nutritional needs or provide other benefits related to their digestive health.

-Understanding why cats eat grass is not only fascinating but also essential for ensuring their well-being.
+Understanding what is good for our cats and what can be harmful such as why cats eat grass is not only fascinating but also essential for ensuring their well-being.
 By unravelling this mystery, cat owners can gain valuable insights into their pet's behaviour and take necessary measures to provide them with a balanced diet and a safe environment.

 Cats are curious creatures by nature and their grass-eating behaviour is no exception.
 There are several reasons why cats feel the urge to consume grass, and understanding these motivations can shed light on their innate behaviours and instincts.